andrastantos/cray-sim/unicos_install.md

 	./unicos

 This should bring up the same simulator window, but now boot UNICOS, using the newly created kernel and root filesystem.
-It should also boot into multi-user mode (init level 2) by deafult.
+It should also boot into multi-user mode (init level 2) by default.
 The boot process `fscks` the root filesystem several times, it might even find some inconsistencies, but should run to completion without user interaction needed.
 When it’s all said and done, you should be greeted by a login prompt.
 Here you can log in either as root or the user you've created during the installation process.

 Congratulations, you've finished installing UNICOS!

 # Goodies

 The system you've just installed is not the most user-friendly out of the box.
 It lacks many utilities you might gotten used to and the configuration of it might not be what you like.
-There are a few utilities pre-compiled for UNICOS-10 that you might find useful, under the unicos_tools directory.
+There are a few utilities pre-compiled for UNICOS-10 that you might find useful, under the `unicos_tools` directory.

 To install these, rcp them over to UNICOS (as root):